Population: One hands-on — Vertical combat in VR results in tough tradeoffs

 But I moved faster once I got the hang of it.
 I grabbed an assault rifle and was able to shoot down an enemy in my first match.
 So I was happy about that.
 I started getting shot at and so I ran for cover and managed to avoid death for a little while.
 But soon enough, an enemy team rushed our whole squad and we were taken out.

 Then we were able to watch others play, which was fun.
 In other games, you often see the spectator view from the point of view of another player in the first-person mode.
 But in Population: One, you can rise above the battlefield and view the action from a bird’s eye view.
 You can see the tactics being used and learn how to play better.
-I thought that was a clever way to teach people the game faster, as you know what you should have done when another team was attacking you head-on.
+I’s a clever way to teach people the game faster, as you know what you should have done when another team is attacking you head-on.
 Almost always, the answer is to engage in vertical play.

 The quality of the art